Krone. Faithless. Betrayal. Lies. Death.

 “I did not,” Vaako turned to Riddick and pulled the other man closer.
 “I honestly didn’t know if you were back on board or not and if you weren’t I was leaving your ass here for being late.”

 Vaako saw Riddick shrug and leaned in to kiss him.
 “I did however, believe you were back here,” he said after pulling away from the other man and turning toward the cockpit.
-“That should draw them out,” he added.
+“That,” he indicated the video feed still playing on one of the screens, “should draw them out.”

 The Elementals would speak out now.
 He was betting they would come forward with their prophecy --cloaked and shrouded in even more nonsense than before but still pointing to a fairy tale being, a Furyan.